 Agree on a care plan to support you to stay as well as possible for as long as possible.
 This might include:

 - accessing services to help you stay independent for as long as possible

 - learning about your condition.

 Having a driving assessment

 Driving requires quick reflexes and decision making.
-Having a driving assessment will help you work out whether it is safe for you to continue driving for now, and if not, how you will manage without driving.
+Having a driving assessment helps you work out whether it is safe for you to continue driving for now, and if not, how you will manage without driving.
+The AA driving tests are not sufficient for this purpose so you would need to pay for a private medical driver assessment through services such as through OTRS rehabilitation services.
 Read more about dementia and driving.

 Arranging enduring power of attorney

 Having an Enduring Power of Attorney (EPA) means you can have peace of mind that you have decided, ahead of time, who you trust to make decisions for you if you can’t decide for yourself.
 Read more about enduring power of attorney.

 A will sets out your wishes in terms of who to leave your possessions and money to and states who you would like to carry out your wishes.
 It can include special instructions for a funeral.
 If you don’t have a will, it could also put your family into legal and financial difficulties.
 Learn more about making a will.

 An advance care plan is a way to record your wishes in terms of current and future medical care.
 It is an ongoing process of talking with those closest to you and getting information to help you make decisions about your care.
 It can include end of life planning.
 Read more about advance care planning.